Jitter Sensing and Control for Multi-Plane Phase Retrieval: Disclosures

 Justin R. Crepp is an experimental astrophysicist at the University of Notre Dame.
 He designs and builds instruments for ground-based telescopes.
 His research focuses on developing technologies related to adaptive optics.
 Prior to teaching at Notre Dame, he was a postdoctoral scholar at the California Institute of Technology (2008 to 2012).
 He received his PhD in astronomy from the University of Florida in 2008 and a bachelor’s degree in physics from the Pennsylvania State University in 2003.

 Brian Sands is a senior research engineer with the Engineering and Design Core Facility at the University of Notre Dame.
 His current areas of expertise are in control system design and integration for ground-based astronomical instruments, and development of hardware-based real-time control systems.
-Prior to his position at Notre Dame, he was a research scientist at the Air Force Research Laboratory (2005-2017) focusing on gas discharge physics and atmospheric-pressure plasmas.
 He received his master's degree in Physics from Miami University in 2005 and a bachelor's degree in Computational Physics from Pennsylvania State University in 2002.